MitaliShah/React-Neighborhood-Map-/README.md

 The service worker works only in production mode.
 Please run: npm run build for production mode.

+###Browser support

+*Tested this project on chrome, firefox, works on iPad Safari, IE Edge and mobile devices

 ##How to use the application
 *npm install
 *npm strat